GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/jobs-to-do-3.md

 ## What's next

 Well done, you're well on the way.
 Scroll up and down your site a few times.
+Tab through your site to check it's usable with just the keyboard.
 Is there anything that looks wrong, or needs more work?
 Be critical about your work, and discuss it in your group.

 [Now you need to test and check your work](https://github.com/mmu-webdesign/level5-portfolio/blob/master/INSTRUCTIONS-for-creating-your-agency-site/jobs-to-do-4.md).